JetBrains/ideavim/vimscript-info/VIMSCRIPT_ROADMAP.md

 - [x] anonymous functions
 - [x] default value in functions e.g. `function F1(a, b = 10)`
 - [ ] `has("ide")` or "ide" option
-- [ ] reduce number of rules in grammar
+- [x] reduce number of rules in grammar
-- [ ] delayed parsing of if/for/while etc.
 - [ ] classic package structure
 - [ ] loggers